AI Governance Series: Part 3

 The OECD AI Principles emphasise accountability through systematic risk management and traceability across the AI lifecycle.
 The UK Data and AI Ethics Framework recommends clear roles, documented decisions, and redress processes.
 The EU AI Act mandates that providers of high-risk systems establish quality management systems, maintain technical documentation, and enable post-market monitoring.

-But here’s what the frameworks don’t address: Most organisations lack governance structures with authority to halt deployments.
-A financial services firm might have an AI Ethics Committee comprising senior stakeholders, but when that committee raises concerns about a credit-scoring model’s disparate impact, the business unit deploying it has final say.
+But here is what the frameworks do not address: most organisations lack governance structures with authority to halt deployments.
+A financial services firm might have an AI Ethics Committee comprising senior stakeholders, but when that committee raises concerns about a credit-scoring model’s disparate impact, the business unit deploying it often has final say.
 The committee’s role is advisory.
 Their recommendations can be, and routinely are, overruled by commercial priorities.

 This is accountability theatre: governance for optics, not outcomes.